-Below, you'll find a table laying out Georgia's car accident compensation laws, followed by in-depth explanations of the key elements.
+Below, you'll find a table laying out Georgia's car accident and truck accident compensation laws, followed by in-depth explanations of the key elements.
 Forming an attorney-client relationship with a law firm may be helpful if you find yourself needing legal advice.

 Georgia's 'At Fault' and 'Modified Comparative Fault' Rules

-As remarkable as Georgia and its capital city are, it’s car accident rules are not nearly as exciting -- Georgia is one of many U.S. states to employ "at fault" (also known as a "tort liability") rules for car accident claims.
-Drivers involved in car accidents who seek compensation from the other driver must prove that the other party was at fault for the accident.
+As remarkable as Georgia and its capital city are, its car accident rules are not nearly as exciting — Georgia is one of many U.S. states that is an at-fault state.
+Motorists involved in car accidents who seek compensation from the other driver must prove that the other party was at fault for the accident.